SarangSol/sarangsolhdoost.GitHub.io/README.md

 ### Books
 - Interactive Data Visualization for the Web, 2nd Edition [Book](https://learning.oreilly.com/library/view/interactive-data-visualization/9781491921296/)
   This second edition book, written by Scott Murray and published by O'Reilly, helps present data visualization for the web.
+I find communicating the results of Big Data interesting and an important tool to master.